EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Remove Temporaries.markdown

 Suppose we defined a Class named V which overloaded the operator *,*=, then which way is faster if you want to do a multiplication of V.
 first way V c = a * b;
 second way V c = a;  c *= b;
-Obvious the result is the same, but the thing we are curious is the timing.
-Let us do a expirement.
+Obviously the result is the same, but the thing we are curious is the performance.
+Let us do a experiment.
 ```cpp

 class V {